-This is much more than your typical mixing tutorial; here we not only discuss the basic mixing techniques we also introduce and examine the theory of gain structure / gain staging, mixing desks, busses, VCA groups, ear training, visual mixing and how to introduce an added dimension to your sound.
+This is much more than your typical mixing tutorial; here you learn the basic mixing techniques.
+You will also cover the theory of gain structure/gain staging, mixing desks, busses, VCA groups, ear training, visual mixing and how to introduce an added dimension to your sound.

-Following gain structure we move onto the mixing desk.
-Here we not only look at the theory of bussing, auxing and uses of VCA's but also how they're best applied during a mix and how it can be important to group sub-mixes and busses together to ensure effects sends maintain the mix perspective.
+Following gain structure, you then learn about the mixing desk.
+Here we not only look at the theory of bussing, auxing and uses of VCA’s but also how they’re best applied during a mix and how it can be important to group sub-mixes and busses together to ensure effects sends maintain the mix perspective.

 With the basics covered and using a number of different styles of dance music tracks as examples, we then show how you can create mixes that exhibit both width and depth, and how to add further dimensions to a mix to create clarity in even the busiest of mixes.
 This includes session topics such as multi-band compression, reverb, distortion, side-chaining, vocal approaches, pitch-correction, mixing bass and the subs, tone control, mixing huge leads, and mono compatibility.